Scaër

 Scaër ([skɛʁ]; Skaer) is a commune in the Finistère department of Brittany in north-western France.

 Population

 Inhabitants of Scaër are called in French Scaërois.
-Scaër's population peaked at 7,838 in 1946 and declined to 5,295 in 2019.
-This represents a 32.4% decrease in total population since the peak census figure.
+Scaër's population peaked at 7,838 in 1946 and has since declined to 5,245 in 2020.
+This represents a 33% decrease in total population since the peak census figure.

 Geography

 Scaër, encompassing 11,758 hectares, is the most spread-out city in Finistère and the third in Brittany.
 Scaër is located 30.5 km east of Quimper and 40 km northwest of Lorient.
 Historically, Scaër belongs to Cornouaille.

 Neighbouring communes

 Scaër is border by Guiscriff to the east, by Leuhan and Roudouallec to the north, by Tourc'h to the west and by Rosporden and Bannalec to the south.

 Breton language

 The municipality launched a linguistic plan concerning the Breton language through Ya d'ar brezhoneg on 20 March 2007.

 In 2008, 11.62% of primary-school children attended bilingual schools.